hyper-ui/core/API.md

 This is an optional boolean telling whether to clear the parent node before rendering.
 (Default: false)

+### renderOptions.sync

+This optional boolean tells whether to do rendering synchronously.
+(Default: false)

+### renderOptions.owner

+This optional option tells the owner virtual node.
+You may need this to link virtual nodes correctly.

 ### renderOptions.context

 This is an optional option which can be a store object representing the initial context.
 (You may not need this parameter in most cases because you can use [`HUI.Context`](#huicontext) instead.
 If you do want to pass an initial context store, use [`HUI.createStore`](#huicreatestore) to create one.)